axelvmikkelsen/cloud-material-handling-system/README.md

 ------

-Hosted on Heroku at URL https://cmhs-ntnu.herokuapp.com/.
+Hosted on Heroku at https://cmhs-ntnu.herokuapp.com/.
 Login is required to show features.

 ### Site